If someone you know is an abuser or expressing abusive behavior, here is important information to consider:

 - Stay in touch and support the abuser over the long term while they make changes in their abusive behavior

-They may be interested in taking classes through CFPA’s Family Violence Intervention Project (FVIP).
+They may be interested in taking classes through CFPA’s Family Violence Intervention Program (FVIP).
 For more information about the classes, please click here.

 All victim services are free and confidential.